elanatframework/Code_behind/doc/code_behind_framework_data.md

  - views_class_aggregation_error.log (maybe)

 Apart from the list above, a file called CodeBehindLastSuccessCompiled.dll.tmp is added next to the CodeBehind.dll library and the main project dll.

+### dll_import_list.ini

+This file adds namespaces to the view class aggregating aspx files.

+### namespace_import_list.ini

+This file set dlls path in the view class aggregating aspx files.

+### options.ini

+This file will contain many options for customization.

+### views_class.cs

+This file is the final class of views that is made from aspx files.

+### views_class_last_success_compiled.cs

+This file is a copy of the final view class that was compiled without problems.

+### views_compile_error.log

+If the compiler gives an error while compiling the final view class, this file displays the errors; If the compilation is successful, this file will not be displayed.

+### views_class_aggregation_error.log (maybe)

+If there is a problem while collecting data from the views, this file will display the problems; Otherwise, this file will not be displayed.

+### CodeBehindLastSuccessCompiled.dll.tmp

+This file is a dll that stores the last successful compilation of the view class.